What Is Zoloft: Signs And Symptoms Of Zoloft(Sertraline) Addiction

 Other Ways People Use I

 Some people also use this medication to get high on Zoloft.
-Although it is a prescription medication, Zoloft street value is known for people who use it for recreational purposes.
+Although it is a prescription medication, Zoloft price on the street is known for people who use it for recreational purposes.
 They tend to crush Zoloft pills and inhale them, or they can choose the option of taking a significant amount of sertraline pills all at once trying to get high.
 Such behavior can lead to substance abuse.
-Whereby people using a high amount of pills to get high might lead to difficulties and extended time of Zoloft withdrawal.

 Zoloft Abuse and Dependency

 Is Zoloft Addictive?

 In a controlled experiment conducted by the FDA, the study of the comparative abuse liability of Zoloft, alprazolam, and d-amphetamine in humans indicated that the abuse potential including euphoria and drug liking was observed in the following drugs but did not produce those positive subjective effects in Zoloft.

 However, a psychological addiction can occur when patients undergo Zoloft overdose.
 This is because of the availability of the drug which can create an addiction, in turn, elevates one’s disposition by the interaction of SSRIs.

 Zoloft contains Sertraline which has an active ingredient called sertraline hydrochloride.
 Sertraline is not a controlled substance.

 There are several signs and symptom one displays showing Zoloft addiction.
 This can occur both physically and psychologically.
 This can arise as a result of sertraline overdose.
 This happens when an abuser has become so addicted to abusing the drug and is trying to get more sertraline high with increased energy, numbness, and enhanced mood reaction.
 These symptoms include: